adeweaver/docs/src/oss/langchain-rag.md

 over a text data source.
 We will demonstrate:

 1. A RAG [agent](#rag-agents) that executes searches with a simple tool.
 This is a good general-purpose implementation.
 2. A two-step RAG [chain](#rag-chains) that uses just a single LLM call per query.
-This is a fast an effective method for simple queries.
+This is a fast and effective method for simple queries.

 <Note>
 Here we focus on Q&A for unstructured data.
 If you are interested for RAG over structured data, check out our tutorial on doing [question/answering over SQL data](/oss/langchain-sql-qa).